 In order for your funds to be secured with Casa multisig, you'll need to send your BTC to the deposit address shown in your Casa App's multisig keyset.

-- If you're using a Ledger, you would send funds to Casa using the Ledger Live App.
+- If you're using a Ledger, you would send funds to Casa following these directions.

-- If you're using a Trezor, you would send funds to Casa using Trezor's web interface at trezor.io.
+- If you're using a Trezor, you would send funds to Casa following these directions.

-No - setting up your Trezor, Ledger, or Coldcard as a signing key with Casa will not affect the Bitcoin or other coins you may have stored on the device's single-signature key in any way.
+No, setting up your hardware device as a signing key with Casa will not affect the bitcoin or other coins you may have stored on the device's single-signature key in any way.

-As a best security practice, whatever hardware device you add to Casa should be used exclusively for Casa.
+As a best security practice, we recommend that the hardware device you add to Casa be used exclusively for Casa.

 Choosing to retain the seed phrase is optional, but our security model does allows for a "seedless" setup where you don't retain your seed phrase.

-See Seedless Multisig for more information about what's right for you.
+See Seedless multisig for more information and to decide what's right for you.